rust-unofficial/patterns/idioms/ffi-accepting-strings.md

 This code in inferior to the original in two respects:

 1. There is much more `unsafe` code, and more importantly, more invariants it must uphold.
-2. Due to the extensive arithmetic required, there is a bug in this version that cases Rust UB.
+2. Due to the extensive arithmetic required, there is a bug in this version that cases Rust `undefined behaviour`.

 ## Disadvantages